 Latvia were the last of the Baltic Ex-Soviet republics to enter the contest but made a huge initial impact in their short Eurovision history.
 A debut top three finish was immediately followed by what would have been a relegation from 2002 if Portugal had not withdrawn.
 Taking advantage of this unexpected opportunity they stormed to the title in Tallinn, then on home soil the pendulum swung back in the other direction with a second-last result in 2003, then non qualification in 2004.
 Fortunes were restored with a top 5 finish in 2005 making Latvia at that point arguably the most consistently successful of the “new” countries.
 Sadly since then it’s all gone a bit pear-shaped.
 The next three years were mid-table but from 2009 to 2014 Latvia DNQ’d including no less than three last places in the semi.
-The last two years have seen a revival in fortunes.
+The last few years have seen a revival in fortunes.

 LITHUANIA (BEST: 6TH IN 2006)

 It took seven years and three entries for Lithuania to establish some respectability with their 2001 entry (which went on to be used in a British television ad for a Manchester shopping centre).
 This rapidly evaporated a year later and overall Lithuania have been among the least successful of the ex-Soviet countries.
 A gimmick entry in 2006 gave them a brief taste of the top end of the scoreboard and since then, to be fair, they have maintained a solidly better record without setting the scoreboard on fire.

 LUXEMBOURG (BEST: WON IN 1961, 1965, 1972, 1973 AND 1983)